ZiqiPolimeros/Uber-vs.-Lyft/FHV/Uber vs Lyft Report.md

 <b>Discussion 6. </b>

-The most productive time of day were around 8 am and 6pm.
-The least productive times were from 4am to 5am and again at 11am.
+The most productive time of day were around 8 am and 5pm.
+The least productive times were from 3am to 4am and again at 10am.

 !["pickup"](https://github.com/ZiqiPolimeros/Uber-vs.-Lyft/blob/main/pictures/pickUp.png?raw=true)